-Teal Swan arrived at her position in the world by virtue of suffering herself.
+Teal arrived at her position in the world by virtue of suffering herself.
 She was born extrasensory and lived in a sectarian community that paradoxically condemned her for and also exploited her extrasensory perception.
-Teal Swan suffered 13 years of ritual abuse in this community at the hands of a family acquaintance.
+She suffered 13 years of ritual abuse in this community at the hands of a family acquaintance.
 When she ran away at 19 years old, wanting nothing to do with spirituality, she became a professional winter sports athlete.
 Her own process of healing eventually led her back to spirituality.

-Teal Swan mastered her own mental, emotional and physical suffering and then stepped into the role she is in today.
+She mastered her own mental, emotional and physical suffering and then stepped into the role she is in today.
 She now uses both her extrasensory perception as well as this mastery she has developed to teach other people how to awaken, integrate, live authentically and heal.

 Tell me one thing about yourself that a lot of people don’t know about you?

 I love Rap.
 I may be the only spiritual leader who loves rap music and has a subwoofer in my car.
 Besides having an incredible beat, Rap music can be very deep and superbly poetic.
 It is also a powerful form of expression for a demographic of people who one would not at face value take to be deep or poetic.

 I’m a lot more sensitive than most people think I am.
 As an expert in my field, I am very confident about what I do and this leads people to think that I am usually extroverted, abrasive, domineering and independent.
 When people get to know me well, they realize I also have a strong introverted side.
 Things affect me intensely, I am fragile in some ways and even though I am authentic, people would definitely not describe me as an independent person.